apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Elon Musk's X collapses: hundreds of artists and media flee to a booming social network**
+**Bill Belichick Drops Funny One-Liner to Describe the Heated Steelers-Ravens Rivalry**

-You can read more about it [here](https://www.marca.com/en/lifestyle/us-news/2024/11/15/6737cdd4ca4741dc5d8b4594.html).
+You can read more about it [here](https://www.si.com/nfl/bill-belichick-funny-one-liner-steelers-ravens-rivalry).

 ## Requirements
 - Python 3.8